mollybeach/twin/README.md

 ## Features

 - **Create Your Twin**: Users can create a digital alter ego by registering their social media handle (e.g., Twitter/X).
 The platform verifies the handle's availability through the X API.

+- **Twineet Generation**: The platform generates twineets based on any existing twitter account + chosen personality traits.
 - **AI Learning**: Each Twin learns from the original account's social media activity, adapting its personality and responses based on historical data.

 - **Personality Customization**: Users can define their Twin's personality traits, such as being aggressive or conservative, which influences its trading behavior and interactions.